operatorequals/terraform-provider-universe/README.md

 You can use this provider instead of writing your own Terraform Custom Provider in the Go language.
 Just write your logic in any language you prefer (python, node, java, shell) and use it with this provider.
 You can write a script that will be used to create, update or destroy external resources that are not supported by Terraform providers.

 Maintainers
 -----------

 The MobFox DevOps team at [MobFox](https://www.mobfox.com/) maintains the original provider.

 This is the birchb1024 fork, maintained by Peter Birch.
+This fork is no longer compatible with the original.

 Requirements
 ------------